 In the meantime, add a bit more oil to the mushroom pan and add the panko and paprika.
 Toast the crumbs just until they start browning, but don’t take them far.
 They will finish in the oven.
 Set aside.

 When the vegetables and beans are tender, remove from the oven and taste.
-Add salt to your liking, as well as the fresh green or wax beans, stir them in well, and taste again for seasoning.
+It will probably need a little more salt.
+Add the fresh green or wax beans, stir them in well.
 Fish out the bay leaves and bouquet garni, they’ve done their work.

 Sprinkle the top with the panko mixture, and drizzle with more olive oil.
 Turn the heat up to 375 and return the pot to the oven, uncovered.